 Pioneers Park Malabar was named in 1966 in honour of local pioneers.
 The land was once a swamp from which a stream

 flowed to Malabar Beach, but land-fill has created the present recreational ground.

-Post Offices, Randwick: The first official post office in Randwick was opened on the corner of Belmore Road and
+Post Office, Randwick: The first official post office in Randwick was opened on the corner of Belmore Road and

 Short Street in 1878.
 It was later located in the building on the north-west corner of Alison Road and Avoca Street

 (124 Avoca Street), an impressive two-storeyed Federation style building completed in 1897.
 The building is now owned